 It’s an exciting feeling for marketers when commended for presenting outstanding results to their clients.

-What could be worse than having to work extensively and in the end present results that are either riddled with or incomprehensible to the audience?
+What could be worse than having to work extensively and present either riddled with or incomprehensible results to the audience?

 For every marketer or marketing agency, presenting your reports to clients is an essential part of the marketing process.